andrewawilley/dotfiles/README.md

 # Quickstart
-This is a quick way to get up and running on a new Mac.
-Pull directly to the user home folder, update the Brewfile with additional packages and comment out the formulae/casks you don't want.
-Grant execute permission with `chmod -x config.sh` and then run with `./config.sh`
+This is a quick way to get up and running on a new Mac with my opinionated set of apps.

-# TODO
- * Finish testing all of the MacOS default updates

-Can use

-    $ cp -r /Library/Preferences before

-which will capture all the current preferences.
-Make a settings change, and then look at the differences to see what default you may be able to use to do it automatically.

-    $ cp -r /Library/Preferences after
-    $ diff -ur before after
+From the user home directory, run

+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/andrewawilley/dotfiles/main/my_mac_setup.sh)"

 # Summary of my personal preferences